 What is Enhanced Due Diligence?

-Enhanced Due Diligence or EDD processes require banks to take a risk-based approach to look into customer KYC.
+Enhanced Due Diligence EDD processes require banks to take a risk-based approach to look into customer KYC.
 Under this approach, banks verify the identities of their customers and confirm the source of funds is legitimate.

 This can be an ongoing process, as existing customers have the potential to transition into higher-risk categories over time.
 The financial sector is plagued by high-risk category customers across the world.
 Hence, conducting periodic due diligence assessments leads to AML compliance.